Time needed: 5 hours.

 *The rack of ribs can be baby back or spareribs.
 The pictures here are spareribs.
 Baby back ribs are smaller, have less meat, and will require a shorter cooking time.
 Both of the required times are included in this tutorial.
-Two racks of ribs can be prepared at the same time without altering the cooking time, as long as there is at least an inch between them.
+Two racks of ribs can be prepared simultaneously without altering the cooking time, as long as there is at least an inch between them.

 Cut off any loose parts and trim the ends where there are no bones.
 Frequently on spare ribs, there is a flap of meat on the bone side.
 Remove this.

 With a uniform rack, whether it is baby backs or spares, the membrane on the bone side must be removed.
 The membrane is a non-permeable barrier that prevents flavors from penetrating the meat.
 It even stops water from getting through.
 To remove this membrane, lift a corner of it with a butter knife.
 The film is very slippery but easily grabbed with a paper towel.
 It can take some practice, but once you get the hang of it, peeling away the membrane is simple.

 To get the right flavor on our ribs, we need a proper rib rub.
 This seasoning is a combination of salt, sugar, and spices that flavors the ribs and helps to create a crusty surface that will give it texture.
 Try this Kansas City Rib Rub or Memphis-Style Rib Rub.
 Apply a good coating of seasoning.
 The general rule is, that what sticks to the rack is all you will need.
 This rub will combine with the juices from the ribs and will penetrate the surface to start the crusting process.

 Elevate the ribs on a rack when cooking, so that air flows over and under the meat.
 This means that the ribs will not need to be flipped or turned during the cooking process.
 Line a large cooking tray or cookie sheet with aluminum foil (for easy clean-up) and place a large cooling rack on top of the foil.